President Biden and Secretary Haaland Facilitated the Desecration of Patwin Homelands

-The Department of the Interior is considering a proposal by the Scotts Valley Band of Pomo Indians – from Clear Lake, nearly 100 miles away – to exploit a loophole in the Indian Gaming Regulatory Act (IGRA), but the real beneficiaries would be rich Las Vegas investors.
-Local Patwin tribes, who have worked for generations to protect cultural and ecological resources in and around Vallejo, have been cut out of the process and would be irreparably harmed.
+The Department of the Interior approved a proposal by the Scotts Valley Band of Pomo Indians – from Clear Lake, nearly 100 miles away – that exploited a loophole in the Indian Gaming Regulatory Act (IGRA), benefiting rich Las Vegas investors.
+Local Patwin tribes, who have worked for generations to protect cultural and ecological resources in and around Vallejo, were cut out of the process, and will now be irreparably harmed.

 Protect Tribal Homelands - Our Story